david-cattermole/mayaMatchMoveSolver/docs/source/tools_solver_ui.rst

 ^^^^^^^^^^^^^^^

-The commands below are available for this tool, and allow hotkeys or custom buttons to be run.
+The commands below are available for this tool, and allow hotkeys or custom buttons to be created.

 Open the Solver UI window: